arnav-42/RustGuitarEffects/README.md

     - `mix`: dry/wet balance

 ## How to use
-1. Clone  repo
+- Clone  repo
-2. Build with `cargo build --release`
+- Build with `cargo build --release`
-3. To run an effect (eg Overdrive):
+- To run an effect (eg Overdrive):
 ```
 ./target/release/rust-guitar-effects \
   --effect overdrive \
   samples/input.wav \
   output_overdrive.wav
   ```
-4. You can listen to the output wav in Reaper, Audacity, etc.
+- You can listen to the output wav in Reaper, Audacity, etc.
+- You can add more samples to the `samples\` directory, and adjust file names accordingly.

 ## Next Steps
 - Integrate real-time I/O with `cpal` or JACK